Vectorized/function-selector-miner/README.md

 Simple and fast Solidity function selector miner (CPU based).

-If Rust is considered blazingly fast, this C++ implementation is 60% faster.
+Uses AVX2 instructions and multithreading to compute hashes in parallel.

-Should take under a minute with a core i7-12700F.
+Should be able to mine any selector under a minute with a core i7-12700F.

 ## Requirements